The Prince Philip Maritime Collections Centre is home to the Royal Museums Greenwich stored collections and state of the art conservation studios.

 • The graphics kept a contemporary scientific feel and made the competition categories accessible to visitors and entrants

-A 6-page leaflet detailing how to become a ‘tastemaker’ donor contributing to the redeveloped Geffrye Museum opening in 2020.
-An illustration was created to support the words of The Poetry of it All that highlight how The Geffrye will reveal and rethink the ways in which we live.
+A leaflet detailing how to become a museum donor contributing to the redeveloped Geffrye Museum opening in East London.
+An vector illustration was created to support the words of The Poetry of it All that highlight how The Geffrye will reveal and rethink the ways in which we live.

 An exhibition for the Royal Horticultural Society, highlighting our centuries old practice of cultivating plants for medicinal purposes.
 Graphic panels were produced featuring a dynamic graphic layout and supported by a ‘leaf-man’ image.

 Various visualisation sketches (scamps) produced to realise various agency’s 2D and 3D concepts.

 Scamps provide a swift way to represent a complex idea an aid a presentation to clients or gain consensus from a creative team.
 Please get in touch if you require support for a presentation.